tiaringhio/COVID-19-Sentiments/README.md

 ## Preprocessor

-[Library](https://pypi.org/project/tweet-preprocessor/) This library makes it easy to clean, parse or tokenize tweets
+[Library](https://pypi.org/project/tweet-preprocessor/) This library makes it easy to clean, parse or tokenize tweets.
+I has to be installed via cloning and setup.py, pip will give errors.

 ## Scikit-learn